hashicorp/nomad/website/source/docs/schedulers.html.md

 optimality of a job placement, which given the service workload is highly desirable.

-Service jobs will be considered failed by Nomad upon failure or exit regardless of exit code and handled according to the job's [restart] and [reschedule] stanzas.
+Service jobs are intended to run until explicitly stopped by an operator.
+If a service task exits it is considered a failure and handled according to the job's [restart] and [reschedule] stanzas.

 ## Batch